Blizzardstark/Bz-NeV2--custom-hugo-/README.md

         Dark mode support through background overlays
         Sticky Header and fixed footer for improved navigation

-Key Components
 General styles:
                 Base font family, line height, margins,padding and color scheme, background color, text color, padding, and box shadows, link buttons there are plenty more do explore.

 License
 This Hugo theme is released under MIT License.

 Contibute Guidelines.

 if you'd like to contribute to this project, please follow these guidelines:
 1. Fork this repository.
 2. Create a new branch for your features or bug fix.